absmach/magistrala/README.md

 - [ ] Ansible and Terraform deployment scripts
 - [ ] Kubernetes deployment procedure

+Project task management is done through GitHub issues of this repo, and presented on project's scrum board on Waffle: https://waffle.io/mainflux/mainflux

 ### Documentation
 Mainflux documentation can be found [here](http://mainflux.readthedocs.io).